emeinhardt/gj-flap-data/README.md

  ## Outputs

- Currently the only output of the notebook is a `.tsv` file with positive examples of flappable URs and the flapped SRs.
+ Currently the only output of the notebook is a `.tsv` file with positive examples of flappable underyling representationss and the flapped surface representations.